Explorer window

 Dragging one object over another to reparent it

 Like directories/folders on a computer, the Folder object is a useful way to organize objects.
-For instance, if you want to store all environmental sounds in a logical place, you can create a folder and place multiple Sound objects within it.
+For instance, if you want to store all environmental audio assets in a logical place, you can create a folder and place multiple AudioPlayer objects within it.

 Multiple Sound objects grouped inside a Folder object